HiPhish/awk-ward.nvim/HACKING.rst

 =========  ===================================================================
 Key        Value
 =========  ===================================================================
-callback   Lambda to call when running Awk-ward out        Buffer ID of the output buffer infile     File name (relative path) to input file inbuf      Buffer ID of the input buffer wipe_in    Whether to wipe the input buffer when stopping Awk-ward
+progbuf    Buffer ID containing the program progfile   File path (relative) to temporary file to write the program to outbuf     Buffer ID of the output buffer infile     File path (relative) to input (possibly temporary) file inbuf      Buffer ID of the input buffer command    Shell command (as a list) to launch Awk job        Job ID of the running Awk process
 =========  ===================================================================

-The `infile` and `inbuf` entries should be merged into one entry `in` where we use the type (number of string) to differentiate between a file name or a Buffer ID.

-The `b:awk_ward` dictionary does not need to carry any Awk arguments, those are baked into the callback lambda already.
+The `inbuf` is optional.
+If it exists, then `infile` the path to a temporary file where to input will be copied to.
+The `b:awk_ward` dictionary does not need to carry any Awk arguments, those are baked into the `command` entry already.

 Things to investigate
 #####################

-When running Awk the content of the program buffer gets written to a temporary file first.
+When running Awk the contents of the program buffer and input buffer get written to a temporary file first.
 Maybe this isn't necessary.
 If we can send the program as a command-line argument to Awk it might also improve performance to not have to do file I/O. On the other hand, sending large programs as arguments might worsen performance.